 Tommy Seilheimer, Vice President of Exergame Fitness says,

 “Holly and Liz’s years of actual hands-on experience is invaluable; I mean, they have done it all – from the layout and design to choosing and training the best staff to building programs and camps around the Exergaming equipment.
 We are excited to partner with them in our crusade against childhood obesity and inactivity.”

-The Sensory Room features The Light Wall, known as the T-Wall, which is an interactive touch wall that provides sensory feedback with lights and touch sensors.
-Multiple games provide progressions for users of any ability level, and the game component adds compliance for long-term effectiveness.
-Hano…Continued
+The tWall is an interactive touch wall that provides sensory feedback with lights and touch sensors.
+Multiple games provide progressions for users of any ability, and the game component adds compliance for long-term effectiveness.
+The tWall provides a fantastic cardio workout over numerous applica…Continued

 Exergame Fitness is leading a new movement incorporating technology into fitness.
 We provide a new way to engage people in fitness, through gamification and technology.
 By doing this, we create socially engaging, supportive, and inviting fitness communities worldwide.